jheffat/-FiXOR/README.md

 >   ```

-**NOTE**: *FIXOR 1.0  I'll keep it here since is my first version made in python* **NOTE 2**: *FIXOR 2.50  Discontinued since new innovation has made and the name changed to PyXOR, source code still available.*
+**NOTE**: *FIXOR 1.0  I'll keep it here since is my first version made in python*

+**NOTE 2**: *FIXOR 2.50  Discontinued since new innovation has made and the name changed to FiAES, source code still available.*

 ## -----IN ACTION